We’ve never even thought about a Management Buyout – could we do it?

 • Close and fund the deal.

-The time it takes to do this can vary between 3 to 9 months.
+The time it takes to do this can vary between 3 to 9 months and sometimes much longer, particularly if the owner hasn’t yet made up their mind to exit.

 What’s the biggest challenge for my management team in doing a Management Buyout?

-Probably the biggest challenge that our management team will face once you’ve completed your Management Buyout is that they now are wearing two hats – they are both owners and employees.
+Probably the biggest challenge that your management team will face once you’ve completed your Management Buyout is that they now are wearing two hats – they are both owners and employees.

 Before you start down the MBO road, your team must realize that they are employees first, and foremost, and shareholders second.
 Just because they are now owners does not mean that poor job performance will be tolerated – being an owner doesn’t mean you can’t get fired.
 And while you may all be owners, they still report to a boss who has the ultimate say and to partners who expect them to pull your weight.